Danielle serves as the accounting director to the association and the staff liaison to the Audit, Investment, and Independents Accounting Committees.

 Jenny has a Bachelor of Arts in History and Sociology and a Master’s of Science in Communications from Boston University.

 Marcy is the Member Services Coordinator.
 She serves as a key customer service contact with AFSA members to help them access and utilize the members-only services.
 Marcy helps maintain our database, and processes membership applications.
 In addition, she is responsible for sending membership ballots to the Board of Directors, as well as helping to maintain the committee membership lists.
 Marcy will also provide administrative support to the Women's Leadership Council.
-This past spring, Marcy received a Bachelor of Science in Recreation, Park, and Tourism Management from The Pennsylvania State University.
+Marcy received a Bachelor of Science in Recreation, Park, and Tourism Management from The Pennsylvania State University in 2018.
 Born and raised in the Washington DC area, Marcy is die hard DC sports fan.
 She enjoys cooking in her free time, going to sporting events, as well as traveling.

 Toni joined AFSA on February 1, 2019 and serves as the association's Vice President, Member Services & Engagement.
 Toni is responsible for the strategic direction of the association’s member services and membership engagement by expanding AFSA’s visibility, membership growth and delivering added value to members.